Mid-State Music Teachers Association

 • Approach and leave the bench from the front of the stage.
 Do not walk around the back of the bench.

-• Before you begin, find the pedals, adjust the bench, or adjust the music rack if needed.
+• Before you begin, find the pedals, adjust the bench and adjust the music rack if needed.

 Audience Guidelines

-• Performer, family and friends are welcome in the audience should refrain from talking, whispering, and walking around during the performance.
+• Everyone in the audience should refrain from talking, whispering and walking around while a student is playing.

-• Everyone is to remain seated for the entire performance, unless a small child needs to be taken out.
+• Everyone is expected to remain for the entire performance unless a small child needs to be taken out.

 • Do not enter or exit through the doors while a student is performing.
 It is very noisy and distracting to the performers.

-• Flash photography is allowed only at the end of the program.
+• Videos and non-flash photos may be taken during the performance.
+Flash photography is allowed at the end of the program.

 • All cell phones and electronic devices should be silenced or turned off during the performance.